 Do those ideas feel like they contradict each other?
 Good.
 That friction is real, and it's your job to work through it.
 If you can't sort the friction, your audience won't either.

-Because the audience doesn't care what you meant, they care what it made them feel, what it let them do, and whether it stuck.
+The audience doesn't care what you meant.
+They care what it made them feel, what it let them do, and whether the remembered you at all.

 Emotion and function are often treated like opposites; like you're supposed to pick one, then justify not having the other.
 That framing is wrong.
 It forces a false binary.
 What you have is a spectrum, with thousands of design decisions sliding up and down its length.
 Not a war between two sides.
 A question of what comes first, and what earns the focus.

 Think about any campaign, product, or brand moment that stuck with you.
 Did it lead with clarity, or did it lead with feeling?
 Did it open with proof, or did it spark something before you even understood it?
-That first hit, the one you don't have to interpret, is what shapes everything that follows.
+How it first hit you, before you had time to interpret, is what shapes everything that follows.

 So when we say emotion vs function, what we're really asking is:

 That's what this chapter will help you do.
-But first, we need language for the spectrum itself.
+First, we need language for the spectrum itself.

-As soon as I mentioned "spectrum," you probably imagined a slider.
+As soon as I mentioned “spectrum,” you probably imagined a slider.
 Pull toward emotion, lose function.
 Pull toward function, lose emotion.
-Land somewhere in the middle, and you've "balanced it."
-I'm sorry to disappoint you, the real world doesn't work like that.
+Land somewhere in the middle, and you’ve “balanced it.”
+I’m sorry to disappoint you, there is a tension here that requires more nuance.

-This tension isn't a flaw.
-It's a tool.
+The tension is a vital tool in design.
 Sometimes we resolve it loudly, with provocative proof.
 At other times, we let it simmer, letting feelings sit just beneath the surface.
-But it's always there.
+But it’s always there.
 One priority always ends up carrying the weight.
-It is rarely, if ever, an even split.

 On one end, function leads.
 Clarity is the value.
 Success means someone used it, trusted it, or completed the task without friction.